-The Monkees just wrapped up their latest tour early this year.
+The Monkees still toured before the pandemic.
 The Beatles haven’t played a live show since 1969.
 What do you say to that, George Harrison?
 Nothing.
 That’s what I thought.

 I believe all music was intelligently designed by a team of producers and marketing experts based on extensive focus group testing and past market success.
 The same creators who made The Monkees also made The Beatles, Nirvana, and Katy Perry.
 There is no such thing as music evolution.
 I know that to be true down to my very soul.

 But there are some who disagree and say bands like The Beatles used artistic creativity and advanced musical problem solving abilities to evolve music as a whole and pave the way for countless others to do the same.
 But if that were true then why are manufactured pop artists still forming every day?